tomeara1/Reflection/README.md

 #Reflection
+##7/7/2017
+Today we learned how to make a calculator.
+We made a calculator that found the area of a triangle.
+We also learned about lists.
+We made a calculator that put numbers into a list and then added them together.
+I almost created the list by myself but I needed some help.
+#Reflection
 ##7/6/2017
 Today we learned about string, interger, front, booean.
 These are all variables.
 We started using python and made a few sentences that went from atom to cmd.
 These sentences were written in the python language.
 We also learned about our pokemon project.